 Melvin married Edith Albert and eventually, they had two children, Richard Gold and Lora Alpert Gold (Edith and Melvin had not decided on a name for Lora by the time she left the hospital so her birth certificate set forth her official name as “Baby Girl Goldstein”) who became Lora G. Reed when she married Hungarian immigrant Thomas W. Reed.
 Melvin and Edith shortened their last name to Gold.

-I never got to meet my Grandfather, Melvin Gold, as he died of cancer when my mother, Lora G. Reed, was still in college.
+I never got to meet my Grandfather, Melvin Gold, as he died of cancer on April 3, 1953, when my mother, Lora G. Reed, was still in college.
 He was a pharmacist by trade, having earned a scholarship to the pharmacy school at Ohio Northern University.
 He did not have the easiest life, having lost his Mother at a young age and having a terrible relationship with his step-mother.
 He worked very hard, running his pharmacy on the west side of Cleveland Ohio, all on his own.
 His wife, Edith, and my mother Lora, would bring him his meals at work.
 He had lending library in his store and compounded the drugs needed for the various prescriptions.
 Lora enjoyed spending time there, reading books and comics.

 Both Melvin and Edith are buried in Cleveland, Ohio at the _____________Cemetery.